 The hospital’s poor choice left our client with permanent wrist droop and finger clawing that can make the most basic acts of living an agonizing chore.
 Its severity led to a third operation to lengthen her wrist tendons to give her more movement.

 Still, she will always live with numbness in her forearm from the wound and permanent wrist droop and finger clawing the operations just couldn’t fix.

-Rob settled the case for a confidential amount at a pre-lawsuit mediation required by South Carolina law.
+We settled the case for a confidential amount at a pre-lawsuit mediation required by South Carolina law.
 Settling at this early stage is unusual in these hard-fought cases.
-Rob presented a solid summary to the mediator and opposing counsel, clearly showing the hospital should never have treated our client as it did, along with a detailed chronicle of her human loss, including pictures displaying the gory detail of the suffering, crippling debilitation, and unfixable disfigurement that will hound her forever.
+We presented a solid summary to the mediator and opposing counsel, clearly showing the hospital should never have treated our client as it did, along with a detailed chronicle of her human loss, including pictures displaying the gory detail of the suffering, crippling debilitation, and unfixable disfigurement that will hound her forever.